Musings on Love and Addiction

 By Deborah Schiller, LPC, CSAT-S, CMAT

-I have always loved Valentine’s Day – every ritual that accompanies the day delights me.
+I have always loved Valentine’s Day–every ritual that accompanies the day delights me.
 When I was young, my mother would place a nickel under each of the kids’ breakfast plates, one for each year of our ages.
 She would serve a hardy breakfast because she knew we would be eating sweets the rest of the day at school.
 I loved those family traditions.
 I loved making and exchanging the valentine cards.
 I loved reading them again and again throughout the day.

 Being in love is a wonderful thing.
 We feel stronger, happier, and more energetic.
-Our feet barely touch the ground when we experience romantic love!
+Our feet barely touch the ground when we experience romantic Love!
 Love inspires poetry, music, and romantic letters.
 Our hearts are full when we are in love, and life is great.
 It becomes natural to see things in an optimistic light.
-Researchers have discovered there are strong chemicals flooding our brains during the early stages of being in love causing this brain state.
+Researchers have discovered that there are strong chemicals flooding our brains during the early stages of being in love causing this brain state.

 Oxytocin, a hormone once thought to be only present in the brains of mothers during childbirth and when nursing is now known to be a powerful influence in the brains of people in love.
 This chemical is known to engender feelings of connection and belonging.
 It a chemical associated with empathy.
 Dopamine is another chemical present when we are high on love, so to speak.
 This neurotransmitter gives us a sense of wellbeing and enables us to feel pleasure.
 It has been shown that even hearing your cell phone chime can result in additional dopamine flooding into your brain, especially if it might be a call from that special person.
 That is, it’s the reward chemical in your brain that signals to us, “this is a good thing!”